spren9er/climate-spiral/README.md

 period of 1951-1980.
 The data file used to create this visualization can be accessed [here](https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.csv)._

-The climate spiral has been modified in several ways in comparison to the orginal:
+The climate spiral has been modified in several ways in comparison to the original:

 #### Radial Chart